How to Cook Meat on a Carnivore Diet

 Braising is ideal for tough, collagen-rich meat and cuts with a lot of connective tissue.
 You will use a dutch oven, broth, low heat, and time to transform the meat into soft, fall-off-the-fork tender meals.

-Cheaper cuts like shoulder, rump, chuck roast, and brisket work well and have great flavor!
+Cheaper cuts like shoulder, rump, chuck roast, and brisket work well and have great flavor.
+There are many ways to eat a carnivore diet on a budget.
+Stick with these tips, and your wallet will thank you.

-In my opinion, there is no better way for preparing beef shanks than this easy braised beef shank recipe.
+In my opinion, there is no better way to prepare beef shanks than this easy braised beef shank recipe.

 Slow cook